zhorabay/Concert-website/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to star the repository and share it with others who might benefit from it.
+If you like this project feel free to give a star to the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to [Cindy Shin] for original design idea (https://www.behance.net/adagio07) in Behance, also Microverse team and my husband and daughter <3.
+Thanks to [Cindy Shin] for the original design idea (https://www.behance.net/adagio07) in Behance, also I would like to express my gratitude to the Microverse team, code reviewers, and coding/learning partners for their invaluable assistance in creating this project.
+Additionally, I want to thank my husband and daughter for their unwavering support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>